getreu/tp-note/docs/source/tp-note--manpage.md

-In the same way, how it is possible to pin the sort tag of the note from within the note's metadata, you can also change the file extension by adding the optional '`file_ext`' variable into the note's front matter:
+In the same way, how it is possible to pin the sort tag of the note from within the note's metadata, you can also change the file extension by adding the optional '`file_ext`' variable into the note's front-matter:

 ``` yaml
 ---